-All staff will be given a copy of Part 1 and Annex A of Keeping Children Safe in Education 2022 and will sign to say they have read and understood it.
+All staff will be given a copy of Part 1 and Annex A of the most up to date version of Keeping Children Safe in Education and will sign to say they have read and understood it.
 This applies to the Governing Body in relation to part 2 of the same guidance.